UnknownGi/Project-Euler-Solution-Set-Closed-/README.md

 - 5 - Smallest Multiple
 - 6 - Sum Square Distance
 - 7 - Nth Prime
+- 8 - Largest Product in Series
+- 9 - Special Pythagorean Triplet
+- 10 - Summation of Primes

 ***Rest to be uploaded in time***